ljw1004/roslyn/docs/specs/feature - async iterators.md

 }
 ```

 **Example7:** On the production side, again everything is pattern-based.
-Building upon the [ValueTask proposal](feature%20-%20arbitrary%20async%20returns.md), for an async method with return type `C`, it looks up a builder `CB` for that type, and the builder's responsible for handling the `await` operator, the `yield` statement, and the new `async` contextual keyword.
+For an async method with return type `C`, it looks up a builder `CB` for that type, and the builder's responsible for handling the `await` operator as today, and also the `yield` statement and the new `async` contextual keyword.
 (Rationale: we've already established that awaits are better handled by a builder rather than solely by the language; also, this will allow for `IObservable` and `IAsyncActionWithProgress`).
 ```csharp
 // EXAMPLE 7:
 // async C f()